 Normally, a crypto asset sale triggers a taxable event.
 The IRS treats crypto assets as other capital assets like stocks, and bonds.
 This means that a capital gain on such assets has tax implications.

-However, crypto loans allow holders to unlock a fraction of their digital assets without incurring a tax responsibility.
+However, crypto loans allow holders to unlock a fraction of their digital assets without incurring a tax liability.
 This is because there was no actual sale; the assets were sent to a lending platform as collateral.

 Crypto Loan Risks